 Gamification, or games-based assessment, involves using games-based tools to assess candidates for different competencies and personality traits.
-Over the last couple of years, the number of employers adopting gamification in their recruitment processes has been on the increase.
-It's being used in a range of sectors such as banking, law, retail and transport to name a few, so if you haven't come across games-based assessment yet, there's a good chance you might in the future.
+Over the last few years, a number of employers have adopted gamification in their recruitment processes.
+It's being used in a range of sectors such as engineering, law, IT and transport to name a few.

 Unfortunately, this doesn't mean you'll be able to Pac-Man yourself straight into a graduate job.
-Currently, games-based assessment is largely being used alongside other methods of assessment, such as traditional psychometric testing, in the early stages of the application process to gather data on the personality traits of candidates.
-Glen McGowan, head of RBS early careers, spoke to us about how gamification is currently being used at RBS.
+Games-based assessments are largely used in the early stages of the application process (usually instead of but sometimes alongside traditional psychometric testing) to gather data on the personality traits of candidates.
+You'll still be asked to complete other exercises later in the process, such as interviews and assessment centres.